wp-plugins/microblog-poster/readme.txt

     your verification code.

-    5. Finally return to the previous page and generate your *Token Key and Token Secret* by clicking on
+    5. Finally return to the previous page and generate your *Token key and Token secret* by clicking on
-    'Get Access Token' and by providing the verification code.
+    'Get Access token' and by providing the verification code.

-    6. Now you can copy your Token Key and Token Secret.
+    6. Now you can copy your Token key and Token secret.
-    Coupled with the App Key and App Secret you've got previously you can configure your plurk account in the Social Accounts Section.
+    Coupled with the App key and App secret you've got previously you can configure your plurk account in the Social Accounts section.